 Last up, we have MailShake which starts from $29 per month.
-One caveat is that this isn’t exactly a blogger out reach tool as such.
-It is however, a tool which could be used for blogger outreach.
+One caveat is that this isn’t exactly a blogger outreach tool as such.
+It is, however, a tool that could be used for blogger outreach.

-MailShake also include A/B testing, which is massively valuable for making sure you’re getting your pitches to influencers just right.
-It has all of the other features you’d expect from an email automation platform, including real time tracking and automated follow ups.
+MailShake also includes A/B testing, which is massively valuable for making sure you’re getting your pitches to influencers just right.
+It has all of the other features you’d expect from an email automation platform, including real-time tracking and automated follow-ups.

-For me there are a couple of blogger outreach tools here.
+If you’re serious about making money blogging you should invest in some blogger outreach software.
+There are a couple of blogger outreach tools here.
 We’ll discount the two more expensive platforms for now, as they’re probably surplus to many readers’ needs.
 At a more moderate price, I was really impressed with both GroupHigh and Ninja Outreach.
 I’d also like to give BuzzStream another special mention.
-At such a low price, it could be a great way to kick of your influencer marketing journey.
+At such a low price, it could be a great way to kick off your influencer marketing journey.

 For more useful tools for online business owners, check out our guide to the best landing page builders, and social media plugins.
 You might also want to check out our roundup of the best social proof notification software.